 Throughout its 100-year history the American Tennis Association has been closely aligned with prominent African American Greek organizations.
 Pioneer Althea Gibson, who broke racial barriers in the sport, was a Soror of Alpha Kappa Alpha.
 Arthur Ashe, Grand Slam winner and Wimbledon and U.S. Open Champion, was a member of Kappa Alpha Psi.

-The Greater Fort Lauderdale Convention and Visitors Bureau and the ATA have engaged the National Pan-Hellenic Council in a tennis tourism initiative supported by local chapters.
-African American Greek sororities and fraternities in the U.S are pledging support for the ATA’s plan for a permanent home in Greater Fort Lauderdale with a center for training, youth development programs, and preservation of the history of Blacks in tennis.
+The Greater Fort Lauderdale Convention & Visitors Bureau and the ATA have engaged the National Pan-Hellenic Council in a tennis tourism initiative supported by local chapters to support the efforts of the American Tennis Education Foundation, the organization leading the fundraising effort to build a permanent home for the ATA in Greater Fort Lauderdale.
+The facility will be a center for training, youth development programs, and preservation of the history of Blacks in tennis and also showcase Black Greek involvement in and support of the sport..

 “Greeks see the ATA project as an opportunity to gain exposure and fundraise for scholarships and mentorships while promoting the CVB’s economic development and tourism initiative which continues to draw the meetings of nationally-prominent, influential Black groups to the area,” said Albert Tucker, Vice President for Multicultural Business Development for the CVB.